r-lib/httr/README.md

 # httr

-The aim of httr is to provide a wrapper for RCurl that is less configurable but (hopefully!) easier to use, and well suited to the demands of current web APIs.
+The aim of httr is to provide a wrapper for RCurl that is less configurable but customised to the demands of modern web APIs.

 Compared to `RCurl`, `httr`: